-‘Osaka is a port city location on the Japanese Island of Honshu.
-The Namba area is famous for its nightlife and excellent street food…’
+‘Osaka is a port city located on the Japanese Island of Honshu.
+The Namba area of the city is famous for its nightlife and excellent street food…’

 Osaka is also a centre for history and architecture, meaning that the buzzing Namba district of popular with tourists and locals alike.
 When visiting Namba, don’t miss these six sights.